spring-attic/spring-batch-admin/spring-batch-integration/README.md

 * Active polling or
 * Event-driven, using listeners.

-When starting a *Spring Batch* job, e.g. by using the *Job-Launching Gateway*, a [JobExecution](http://static.springsource.org/spring-batch/apidocs/org/springframework/batch/core/JobExecution.html	) instance is returned which can be continuously monitored (polling) in order to retrieve status updates.
+When starting a *Spring Batch* job asynchronously, e.g. by using the *Job-Launching Gateway*, a [JobExecution](http://static.springsource.org/spring-batch/apidocs/org/springframework/batch/core/JobExecution.html) instance is returned.
+Thus, *JobExecution#getJobId* can be used to continuously poll for status updates by retrieving updated instances of the *JobExecution* from the *JobRepository* using the *JobExplorer*.
 However, this is considered sub-optimal and an event-driven approach should be preferred.

 Therefore, [Spring Batch][] provides listeners such as: